-During 2023, in addition to meeting informally on a regular basis and actions taken without a meeting by written consent, our Board held eight meetings, our Audit Committee held six meetings, our Nominating and Corporate Governance Committee held three meetings and our Compensation Committee held six meetings.
+During 2024, in addition to meeting informally on a regular basis and actions taken without a meeting by written consent, our Board held four meetings, our Audit Committee held five meetings, our Nominating and Corporate Governance Committee held one meeting and our Compensation Committee held three meetings.
 Each Board member attended at least 75% of the aggregate number of board of directors' meetings and meetings of committees on which the director served.